Balancing the Spread of Two Opinions in Sparse Social Networks: Hardness Results

-}} In this section we show how our ``colored'' selection gadgets and the ideas presented in the \Whness reduction (with respect to treewidth) of Ben-Zwi et al.~\cite{Ben-ZwiHLN11} yield a hardness result even if we assume that the length of an activation process is bounded by a constant.
-The reduction is again from \PSIshort, and again uses the edge representation strategy.
+In this section, we show how our ``colored'' selection gadgets and the ideas presented in the \Whness reduction (with respect to the treewidth) of \citet{Ben-ZwiHLN11} yield a hardness result even if we assume that the length of the activation process is bounded by a constant.
+The reduction is again from \PSIshort and again uses the edge representation strategy.
 Let $(G,H,\psi)$ be an instance of \PSIshort.

-The key idea behind the reduction of Ben-Zwi et al.\ is to assign two enumerations to every vertex in~$V_w$ for $w \in V(H)$ with $\low\colon V_w \to [|V_w|]$ and $\high\colon V_w \to [|V_w|]$ such that for every vertex $v \in V_w$ we have $\low(v) + \high(v) = |V_w|$; if the reader is familiar with the original proof, we must admit that our use of their gadgets works in a somewhat simpler regime.
-This time all our selection gadgets (i.e., vertex and edge selection gadgets) are the same as in \Cref{fig:coloredVertexSelectionGadget} (i.e., we only use~$T_b$ for the selection) and we set $f_1(v) = f_2(v) = \deg(v)$ for every selection vertex~$v$ in these gadgets.
-Crucially for us their reduction is highly ``compact'' in the sense that the result of their reduction has very low diameter which then yields a strong bound on the number of rounds of a (successful) selection process.
-We set the budget~$B$ to the number of selection gadgets, i.e., $B = |V(H)| + |E(H)|$. \lv{Now, we are ready to give the description of the incidence gadget.}
+The key idea behind the reduction of \citet{Ben-ZwiHLN11} is to assign two enumerations to every vertex in~$V_w$ for $w \in V(H)$ with $\low\colon V_w \to [|V_w|]$ and $\high\colon V_w \to [|V_w|]$ so that for every vertex $v \in V_w$ we have $\low(v) + \high(v) = |V_w|$; if the reader is familiar with the original proof, we must admit that our use of their gadgets works in a somewhat simpler regime.
+This time, all our selection gadgets (that is, the vertex and edge selection gadgets) are the same as in \Cref{fig:coloredVertexSelectionGadget} (i.e., we only use~$T_b$ for the selection) and we set $f_1(v) = f_2(v) = \deg(v)$ for every selection vertex~$v$ in these gadgets.
+Crucially, the reduction of \citet{Ben-ZwiHLN11} is highly ``compact'' in the sense that the result of their reduction has a very low diameter, which then yields a strong bound on the number of rounds of a (successful) activation process.
+We set the budget~$B$ to the number of selection gadgets, that is, $B = |V(H)| + |E(H)|$.
+Now, we are ready to give a description of the incidence gadget.

-\toappendix{\subparagraph*{Incidence Gadget.}} \sv{\subparagraph*{The Construction (Sketch)}} We introduce an incidence gadget for every edge $\{w,w'\} \in E(H)$ and a node~$w$.
-As usual, the purpose is to check that the selected vertex in the set~$V_w$ is incident to the selected edge in the set~$E_{ww'}$.
-To that end we define the mappings $\low$ and $\high$ for edges as well, however, now there are two such pairs of mappings for each edge.
+\paragraph{Incidence Gadget} We introduce an incidence gadget for every edge $\{w,w'\} \in E(H)$ and node~$w$.
+As usual, the purpose is to verify that the selected vertex in the set~$V_w$ is incident to the selected edge in the set~$E_{ww'}$.
+To this end, we define the mappings $\low$ and $\high$ for the edges as well; however, now there are two such pairs of mappings for each edge.
 That is, for an edge $e \in E_{ww'}$ we have mappings $\low_w,\high_w,\low_{w'}$, and $\high_{w'}$, where $\low_w(e) = \low(V_w \cap e)$ and similarly for the other mappings.